jay-waves/til/Language/C++/Linus Comments about C++.md

-On Wed, 5 Sep 2007, Dmitry Kakurin wrote:
->
 > When I first looked at Git source code two things struck me as odd:
-> 1. Pure C as opposed to C++.
+> Pure C as opposed to C++.
 No idea why.
-Please don't talk about portability, it's BS.
+Please don't talk about portability, it's BS (bullshit) ...
+>
+> -- Dmitry Kakurin, on Wed, 5 Sep 2007

 **YOU** are full of bullshit.